 Past speakers have discussed sulfide mining near the shores of Lake Superior, invasive species in the Great Lakes, the financial impact and very real life circumstances of an aging, leaking water utility system on the low-income residents of Detroit, the importance of Grand Rapids being recognized by the United Nations as a “green city,” an environmental attorney’s work regarding water withdrawals, the impact of water pollution on Native American culture, the importance of holding our elected officials accountable, and the importance of native habitats and how they improve water quality, to name a few.

-Now is the right time for us to produce another festival, our sixth.
+Now is the right time for us to produce another festival, our seventh.

 We are honored to have the approval and sponsorship of the City of Grand Rapids.